Why Donald Trump Didn’t Get Elected The First Time Around

 “I had enormous fun thinking about a presidential candidacy and count it as one of my great life experiences,” Trump wrote in 2000, just after explaining his reasons for removing himself from the race.
 “Although I must admit that it still doesn’t compare with completing one of the great skyscrapers of Manhattan, I cannot rule out another bid for the presidency in 2004.”

-This is part of a series of essays on the year 1999; check back for more here as we publish pieces throughout the week.
+This is part of a series of essays on the year 1999; you can check out the other stories here.

 Contributions